FAQ 2 - Materials

 What can/can't I use ArtResin on?

 What Materials Can I Or Can't I Use Epoxy Resin On?

-- ArtResin will bond well to every medium, with the exception of wax paper and some plastics including silicone (i.e. materials that repel water).
-ArtResin works extremely well on wood, glossy photographs, inkjet prints, acrylic, oil paint that has completely dried, watercolor, spraypaint, encaustic, raw canvas, ink, paper collage, oil pastel, cardboard, sculpture, silicone molds, leaves, rocks, and other found objects.
-You may want to avoid pouring ArtResin over loose materials (this may include chalk pastels); anything that is not completely adhered to the surface of your work could potentially mix into the resin in its liquid form once it's poured and float around.
+- ArtResin epoxy resin will bond well to every medium, with the exception of wax paper and plastics including silicone (i.e. materials that repel water).
+It works extremely well on wood, photographs, inkjet prints, acrylic, oil paint that has completely dried, watercolour, spray paint, encaustic, ink, paper collage, oil pastel, sculpture, flowers, rocks, and other found objects.
+You may want to avoid pouring it over loose materials (this may include chalk pastels); anything that is not completely adhered to the surface of your work could potentially mix into the resin in its liquid form once it's poured and float around.
 Some lower quality papers absorb resin rather than allowing it to sit on top, in which case a sealant should be used over the paper first to avoid seepage.
 The best thing to do is experiment and have fun!

-- Yes, you can use ArtResin over oil paint once it has dried thoroughly.
-ArtResin will fully bond to and seal in any dry oil painting.
+- Yes, you can use ArtResin epoxy resin over oil paint once it has dried thoroughly.
+It will fully bond to and seal in any dry oil painting.

 Can I use ArtResin over acrylic paint?

-- Watch the video: Using ArtResin on an Acrylic Painting
+- Using ArtResin Epoxy Resin on an Acrylic Painting

 - Yes, you can resin over acrylics.
 ArtResin epoxy resin will not act as a solvent on acrylic so long as the surface you are resining is dry.
 If you are curious or hesitant as to what the outcome will be, simply conduct a test on a practice surface first.